 In addition to utilizing to faculty, staff and peer social networks, many students find that counseling is an effective way to help alleviate concerns and learn to manage personal challenges, psychological problems, and situational crises.CAPS offers several counseling options, including:

 We offer confidential and free professional services to undergraduate, graduate, and professional students at Penn.
 The goal is to assist students in their adjustment to college life and to help them take full advantage of the academic and social enviornment at the University.
-By utilizing our service, students can learn to manage personal problems and situational crises effectively, learn strategies to cope with academic stress and develop self-awareness, personal responsibility, and skills for life-long learning.
+By utilizing our service, students can learn to manage personal problems and situational crises effectively, learn strategies to cope with academic stress, and develop self-awareness, personal responsibility, and skills for life-long learning.

 Our staff is comprised of psychologists, psychiatrists, and social workers of diverse backgrounds who specialize in working with college students.
 We welcome all students regardless of race, sex, ethnic background, religion, age, sexual orientation, citizenship or physical status.

 - Group ProgramYou may be referred to our Group Program during the Initial Assessment or at intake if the intake counselor believes that your needs would be best met in a group setting.

 - Couples/Family Therapy Couples counseling is available pending staff availability.
 At least one member of the couple must be a University of Pennsylvania student and must first schedule an individual initial appointment.